-One day I woke up and my Surface Pro 3 wouldn't turn on!
-Lightweight and multi-functional it would seem to be a great nomads laptop.
-However there was no stress, no cursing or anger.
+One day I woke up and my laptop wouldn't turn on.
+Being lightweight and multi-functional it was great for a nomad.
+Surprisingly, there was no stress, no cursing or anger.
 It was outside of my control.
-I simply packed a pen and paper and went to class.
-By that evening I had learned how to run Linux from my phone and which wireless peripherals were supported.
+I packed a pen and paper and went to class, and by the evening I had learned how to run Linux from my phone which wireless peripherals are supported.
 I have always wanted to know how to get by without a laptop.
 I guess this was as good a time as ever.
-My broken laptop became a challenge rather than a source of stress.
+My broken laptop became a challenge, rather than a source of stress.

-The truth is with some organisation skills and a library I was more productive working on projects than if I were chilling in my room.
-The benefit of this is you are unlikely to watch your favourite YouTubers or browse your weird sub-reddits with people all around you.
-Plus you've already worked up a good association with the library and working, right? ...right.
+The truth is, with some organisation skills and a library, I was more productive working on projects than if I were chilling in my room.
+The benefit of this is you are unlikely to watch your favourite YouTubers or browse Reddit with people all around you.
+Plus, you've already worked up a good association with the library and working, right? ...right.

-Selling my newer phone for a old Galaxy Note 4 (the one with the stylus) I was able to mark up lecture slides, take my own handwritten notes and make flashcards.
+By swapping my phone for a Galaxy Note 4 (the one with the stylus), I was able to mark up lecture slides, take my own handwritten notes and make flashcards.
 The advantage is now they are always in my pocket!
-I think it's journaling/note-taking capabilities are worthy of it's own post.
+I think its journaling/note-taking capabilities are worthy of its own post.
 Blogging with it is like hand-writing a letter addressed to the internet.